Decoding Breast Cancer Risk: How Age Impacts Your Susceptibility

 Increased risk factors include radiation and specific chemical exposure.
 Vigilance regarding environmental factors is essential for a thorough risk assessment.

-How Does Age Influence the Risk of Developing Breast Cancer?
+How Does Age Influence The Risk Of Developing Breast Cancer?

 Age is a critical factor in determining a person’s risk of developing breast cancer.
 As individuals grow older, their risk increases.
 The uncontrolled growth of breast cells can result in tumours.
 They can spread to adjacent tissues or even distant sections of the body.
 It can lead to breast cancer.